-Plan for Your Club's Success (Global Membership Approach) - Use this planning guide and PowerPoint https://www.lionsclubs.org/resources/110059152to discover your clubs strengths, ways to improve and new opportunities that will help your club grow and thrive!
+Build A Vision for Your Club - Success starts with a vision!
+Use this planning guide and PowerPoint to discover your clubs strengths, ways to improve and new opportunities that will help your club grow and thrive!
 Planning forms help develop a vision, assess your club's needs and organize your plan for a successful implementation.
+Coming soon in languages